godotengine/godot-docs/classes/class_editorspatialgizmo.rst

 - :ref:`bool<class_bool>` **is_handle_highlighted** **(** :ref:`int<class_int>` index **)** virtual

-Get whether a handle is highlighted or not.
+Gets whether a handle is highlighted or not.

 .. _class_EditorSpatialGizmo_method_redraw: